TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 10/2 Kings 10.19.md

 ---

-Now therefore call unto me all the prophets of Baal, all his worshippers, and all his priests; let none be wanting: for I have a great sacrifice [to do] to Baal; whosoever shall be wanting, he shall not live.
-But Jehu did it in subtlety, to the intent that he might destroy the worshippers of Baal.
+Now therefore call to me all the prophets of Baal, all of his worshippers, and all of his priests.
+Let none be absent; for I have a great sacrifice to Baal.
+Whoever is absent, he shall not live."
+But Jehu did it in subtlety, intending that he might destroy the worshippers of Baal.